emancurmi/todo-get/README.md

   ```
 - Run the command `npm run migrate -- 1` to create the database tables
 - run the command `npm t`
-- You should see output from 10 integration tests, all will be passing.
+- You should see output from 10 integration tests, some will be failing.

 ## Exercise
 Add the GET endpoint to this application